 With so much to choose from, it can be difficult to decide what to do in the City of Fun while you're there.
-Of course, there's the Eiffel Tower and the Louvre Museum, and all that, but here we'd also like to share with you some of the the things we love about Paris.
+Of course, there's the Eiffel Tower and the Louvre Museum and all that, but here we'd also like to share with you some of the other things we love about Paris.

 Paris is home to many cultural activities like ballet, opera and classic music concerts held in some of the most historic buildings in Europe — Palais Garnier, Opera de Bastille, and the Gothic churches.
 Our goal is to show you how to get inside those landmark buildings and experience Paris like a native.
-By the way, we'll also tell you what to do on your Paris Honeymoon and later on, what to do with your kids in Paris1
+By the way, we'll also tell you what to do on your Paris Honeymoon and, later on, what to do with your kids in Paris !

 There are a lot of things to do and see in Paris, and when you're coming to the city for the first time (or you haven't been here for a while) it's sometimes hard to know which activities to choose.

 If that's you, we've got help — our handy guide to the Paris attractions that first-time visitors don't want to miss.
 The things you're going to talk about when you get home.
 The things you'll remember for years to come.
 So, come on, let's do Paris the easy way!